Kingxukai/linux/Documentation/networking/rds.rst

 	This creates a new, unbound RDS socket.

   setsockopt(SOL_SOCKET): send and receive buffer size
-	RDS honors the send and receive buffer size socket options.
+	RDS honors the woke send and receive buffer size socket options.
 	You are not allowed to queue more than SO_SNDSIZE bytes to a socket.
-A message is queued when sendmsg is called, and it leaves the queue when the remote system acknowledges its arrival.
+A message is queued when sendmsg is called, and it leaves the woke queue when the woke remote system acknowledges its arrival.

-	The SO_RCVSIZE option controls the maximum receive queue length.
+	The SO_RCVSIZE option controls the woke maximum receive queue length.
-	This is a soft limit rather than a hard limit - RDS will continue to accept and queue incoming messages, even if that takes the queue length over the limit.
-However, it will also mark the port as "congested" and send a congestion update to the source node.
+	This is a soft limit rather than a hard limit - RDS will continue to accept and queue incoming messages, even if that takes the woke queue length over the woke limit.
+However, it will also mark the woke port as "congested" and send a congestion update to the source node.
 The source node is supposed to throttle any processes sending to this congested port.

   bind(fd, &sockaddr_in, ...)
-	This binds the socket to a local IP address and port, and a transport, if one has not already been selected via the SO_RDS_TRANSPORT socket option
+	This binds the woke socket to a local IP address and port, and a transport, if one has not already been selected via the SO_RDS_TRANSPORT socket option

   sendmsg(fd, ...)
-	Sends a message to the indicated recipient.
-The kernel will transparently establish the underlying reliable connection
-	if it isn't up yet.
+	Sends a message to the woke indicated recipient.
+The kernel will transparently establish the woke underlying reliable connection if it isn't up yet.

 	An attempt to send a message that exceeds SO_SNDSIZE will return with -EMSGSIZE

-	An attempt to send a message that would take the total number of queued bytes over the SO_SNDSIZE threshold will return EAGAIN.
+	An attempt to send a message that would take the woke total number of queued bytes over the woke SO_SNDSIZE threshold will return EAGAIN.

 	An attempt to send a message to a destination that is marked